 Known as San Siro by Milan fans and the Stadio Giuseppe Meazza (named after the two-time World Cup winner and forward who played for both clubs) by those supporting Inter, Italy’s largest stadium is home to both and is probably the most iconic shared ground in the world.

-Recognisable for its cylindrical concrete structures around the perimeter, San Siro has hosted matches at two different World Cups – as well as the opening ceremony in 1990 – and four European finals, the most recent of which came in 2016 when Real Madrid beat Atletico Madrid on penalties after a 1-1 draw.
+Recognisable for its cylindrical concrete structures around the perimeter, San Siro has hosted matches at two different World Cups, as well as the opening ceremony in 1990, and four European finals, the most recent of which came in 2016 when Real Madrid beat Atletico Madrid on penalties after a 1-1 draw.

 Despite the stadium’s reputation as one of the most well-known in world football, both clubs have, in recent years, stated desires to knock San Siro down and build new stadiums.

-The San Siro was originally scheduled to host the Champions League final in 2027.
+San Siro was originally scheduled to host the Champions League final in 2027.
 However, in September 2024, it was announced that the stadium would no longer host the 2027 Champions League final due to uncertainty over its future.

 A UEFA statement read: “As the Municipality of Milano could not guarantee that the San Siro stadium and its surroundings would not be affected by refurbishment works in the period of the 2027 UEFA Champions League final, it was decided not to assign the final to Milan and to re-open the bidding process to appoint a suitable venue, with a decision expected in May/June 2025.”